Connectivity Maintenance for Multi-Robot Systems Under Motion and Sensing Uncertainties Using Distributed ADMM-based Trajectory Planning: Conclusions

 \subsection{Connectivity cost and transformed planning problem}

-As discussed earlier in Section \ref{sec:connectivity-metric}, maintaining our metric $\underline{\lambda}_2^{\mathcal{L}_t}$ above the lower limit $\epsilon$ enables us to satisfy the connectivity maintenance requirement for the multi-robot system as described in Equation (\ref{eqn:connectivity-maintenance}).
+As discussed earlier in Section~\ref{sec:connectivity-metric}, maintaining $\underline{\lambda}_2^{\mathcal{L}_t}$ above the specified lower limit $\epsilon$ enables us to satisfy the connectivity maintenance requirement described in~(\ref{eqn:connectivity-maintenance}).
 Thus, in order to maintain $\underline{\lambda}_2^{\mathcal{L}_t}$ above $\epsilon$, we define a connectivity cost function that grows to infinity as $\underline{\lambda}_2^{\mathcal{L}_t}$ approaches $\epsilon$.
-Various cost functions with the above property have been proposed in the related works \cite{Sabattini2013} and \cite{robuffo2013passivity}.
-For a distributed ADMM setup, it has been shown that the ADMM iteration complexity is inversely proportional to the algebraic connectivity of the system \cite{makhdoumi2017convergence}.
-Thus, we choose to define the connectivity cost function for any time instant $t$ as following:

-where $k_c$ is a parameter that determines the magnitude of the cost function.
-Fig. \ref{fig:connectivity-cost} illustrates the connectivity cost function.
-In order to incorporate the connectivity cost function with Equation (\ref{eqn:objective}), we update original planning problem as follows:
+Various cost functions with the above property have been proposed in related work~\cite{Sabattini2013} and~\cite{robuffo2013passivity}.
+For a distributed ADMM setup, it has been shown that the ADMM iteration complexity is inversely proportional to the algebraic connectivity of the system~\cite{makhdoumi2017convergence}.
+Thus, we choose to define the connectivity cost function for any time instant $t$ as following: where $k_c$ is a parameter that determines the magnitude of the cost function.
+In order to incorporate the connectivity cost function with~(\ref{eqn:objective}), we update original planning problem as follows: where: Thus, we write the transformed planning problem as: The difference between~(\ref{eqn:objective}) and the transformed planning problem is that the connectivity maintenance constraint has been incorporated in the cost function.
+The main reason behind transforming the planning problem from~(\ref{eqn:objective}) to~(\ref{eqn:transformed-opt-problem}) is to allow us to use existing optimization tools~\cite{van2012motion} within the ADMM setup, as will be discussed in Section~\ref{subsec:bsilqg}.
+Note that $J^c_t$ in~(\ref{eqn:connectivity-cost}) and consequently $\tilde{J}_{i,t}$ in~(\ref{eqn:transformed-opt-problem}) are undefined for $\underline{\lambda}_2^{\mathcal{L}_t} \leq \epsilon$.
+In order to avoid numerical instability, we use a line-search method (discussed later in~(\ref{eqn:admm-line-search})) that ensures $\underline{\lambda}_2^{\mathcal{L}_t} > \epsilon$ for the initial guess of the trajectory optimization.
+If $\underline{\lambda}_2^{\mathcal{L}_t}$ gets close to $\epsilon$ during the optimization process, the nature of the cost function in~(\ref{eqn:connectivity-cost}) results in gradients that drive $\underline{\lambda}_2^{\mathcal{L}_t}$ away from $\epsilon$.